 5. Ensuring moderation and equality

-In addition, your school or Multi-Academy Trust should have a moderation process, whereby the pay recommendations are reviewed before final recommendations are made to the Pay Committee – this ensures consistency and fairness across the setting in line with the Public Sector Equality Duty.
+Your school or Multi-Academy Trust should have a moderation process, whereby the pay recommendations are reviewed before final recommendations are made to the Pay Committee.
+This ensures consistency and fairness across the setting in line with the Public Sector Equality Duty.
 This allows original pay recommendations to be amended, where necessary, and where this has changed it should be communicated to the employee.

 Personal development reviews